BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 -------------------------
 Use the following commands to test connectivity to the Instance in the private Subnet via the Elastic IP.

-``Expected results: both 'ping' and 'ssh' should be fail.``
+``Expected results: both 'ping' and 'ssh' should fail to connect.``

 .. code-block::

     ping $EX003_PUB_IP
     ssh -i acpkey1.pem -o ConnectTimeout=5 ubuntu@$EX003_PUB_IP

-Re-associate the Elastic IP
+Re-re-associate the Elastic IP
 ---------------------------
-Use the following awscli command to re-associate the Elastic IP with the Instance we launched in the public Subnet.
+Use the following awscli command to return the Elastic IP to the Instance we launched in the public Subnet.

 .. code-block::